austinyhc/dockerfiles/alpine-mariadb/README.md

 - Reduce default settings for InnoDB: production deployments should have their own `my.cnf`
 - Simple and fast shutdown: Both `CTRL+C` in interactive mode and `docker stop` does the job.
-- Permissive ACL: Aminimal no-flags startup "just works"; convenient for developement
+- Permissive ACL: A minimal no-flags startup "just works"; convenient for development

 ## Multi-Arch Build